younesbelkada/younesbelkada.github.io/content/posts/brain-tumor.md

 The goal is a bit tricky. ***Why?***

-Because classicaly, when performing binary classification the input is a single image (e.g. Dogs and Cat classification), in this case the input would be a set of ***arbitrary number of images***, and the output is whether the tumor is present in the scans or not.
+Because classicaly, when performing binary classification the input is a single image (e.g. Dogs and Cat classification), in this case the input would be a set of ***arbitrary number of images***, and the prediction would be the presence of MGMT promoter methylation.
+If successful, this would help brain cancer patients receive less invasive diagnoses and treatments.

 #### The challenges